Ghee casein: how it is an important factor for choosing ghee

 What is Casein allergy?

 Casein protein is found in milk and many other dairy products.
 A casein allergy is observed when your body erroneously recognizes casein as a danger to the health system.
-Your body then triggers a reaction in an effort to fight it off.
-Ghee casein reaction is found seldom, but if it is found it can be painful to an extent.
+Your body then triggers a reaction to fight it off.
+Ghee casein reaction is found rarely, but if found, it can be painful to an extent.

 - Intensified Pain

 Casein causes internal inflammation, and that is why ignites several physical discomforts for people having food sensitivity.